 If inspections reveal major electrical defects, buyers may:

-• Request repair works before completion
+- Request repair works before completion

-• Negotiate lower purchase prices
+- Negotiate a lower purchase price

-• Ask sellers to contribute towards upgrades
+- Ask sellers to contribute towards upgrades

-• Delay exchange until issues are resolved
+- Delay exchange until issues are clarified

 In competitive London property markets, some buyers accept electrical defects and budget for future improvements themselves.
 However, serious safety concerns should never be ignored.